ohthehugemanatee/meeting-scribe/README.md

 # meeting-scribe
-A web service that performs ML text analysis on meeting transcripts
+A web service that performs ML text analysis on meeting transcripts.
+This is a work in progress experiment, for the Microsoft CSE hack event.

 # Host it locally